-The MTA is a public corporation that, under Law 123-2014, will be operated under PRITA to control, administer, operate, and maintain the maritime transportation service between Ceiba with Vieques, Culebra and San Juan with Cataño, and Hato Rey (currently inoperable).
+The MTA is a public corporation that under Law 123-2014 will be operated under Puerto Rico Integrated Transit Authority (PRITA) to control, administer, operate, and maintain the maritime transportation service between Ceiba with Vieques and Culebra.

-Provides maritime transportation services, including passenger and freight movement, for residents and visitors to and from the island municipalities of Vieques and Culebra, as well as Cataño and Old San Juan users.
-This program has been merged into PRITA as of fiscal year 2015-2016, in compliance with the stipulations of 123-2014 Act65.
+Provides maritime transportation services, including passenger and freight movement, for residents and visitors to and from the island municipalities of Vieques and Culebra.
+This program has been merged into PRITA as of fiscal year 2015-2016, in compliance with the stipulations of 123-2014 ACT67.

-The service from Ceiba to Vieques is Monday to Friday from 4:30 a.m. until 9:30 p.m. and Saturday to Sunday from 5:00 a.m. until 9:00 p.m.
-(Figure 3.12).
-This trip includes passenger and cargo trips in both ways.
+In the East TPR, the ferry service from Ceiba to Vieques is Monday to Friday from 4:30 a.m. until 9:30 p.m. and Saturday to Sunday from 5:00 a.m. until 9:00 p.m., this trip includes passenger and cargo trips in both ways.

-From Ceiba to Culebra the service is Monday to Friday from 3:30 a.m. until 9:30 p.m. and Saturday to Sunday from 4:00 a.m. until 9:30 p.m., this trip includes passenger and cargo trips in both ways.
-San Juan to Cataño service is Monday to Friday from 5:30 a.m. until 8:45 p.m. and Saturday to Sunday from 7:30 a.m. until 7:30 p.m.
-(Figure 3.13).
+In the East TPR, the ferry service from Ceiba to Culebra operates Monday to Friday from 3:30 a.m. until 9:30 p.m. and Saturday to Sunday from 4:00 a.m. until 9:30 p.m., this trip includes passenger and cargo trips in both ways.